kvarak/git-best-practices/README.md

 ---

 NOTE: In the text below, I use the name `master` for the main development branch; the default branch of the repository.
 If you for some reason have another name for that branch, then you should read master as that name.
-After all, master is just a name.

 ---